Anxiety Medications: Medication Types And Effects

 Therapy is generally the first-line treatment for anxiety

-But studies show that the most effective form of treatment for anxiety disorders is usually cognitive behavioral therapy (CBT).
-A psychotherapist trained in cognitive behavioral therapy techniques can provide a framework for a workable treatment program where the patient can unearth the sources of their feelings of anxiety to understand them.
+Studies show that the most effective form of treatment for anxiety disorders is often cognitive-behavioral therapy (CBT).
+A psychotherapist trained in cognitive-behavioral therapy techniques can provide a framework for a workable treatment program where the patient can unearth the sources of their feelings of anxiety to understand them.
 Once the sources are identified, the therapist may work carefully with the patient to process the feelings associated with them and develop techniques to move past them.
-The final goal is normally to provide the patient with coping skills to handle their feelings of anxiety when they emerge and put them into perspective, thus giving them the tools they need to live productively on a day-to-day basis.
+The final goal is often to provide the patient with coping skills to handle their feelings of anxiety when they emerge and put them into perspective, thus giving them the tools to live productively on a day-to-day basis.

 Despite the effectiveness of therapy in treating anxiety disorders, some people choose not to (or are unable to) go to therapy.
-The reasons for this tend to vary and depend on the individual, but they most often include issues around availability and scheduling conflicts.
+The reasons for this struggle often vary and depend on the individual but may include issues around availability and scheduling conflicts.

-For people struggling with the symptoms of anxiety, particularly social anxiety, it can be extremely difficult to summon the strength to leave the house on some days, much less travel to and from a therapist’s office where one will potentially encounter other patients and staff.
-Some people may not feel comfortable speaking to the therapist in person for fear of judgment or personal concerns.
+For people struggling with the symptoms of anxiety, particularly social anxiety, summoning the strength to leave the house on some days or travel to and from a therapist’s office may be challenging.
+Some people may not be comfortable speaking to the therapist in person for fear of judgment or personal concerns.

 Takeaway